 Scientists flatly refused to back up the 20 year-old claim by UN agencies and activists that family planning improves maternal health.
 The Guttmacher Institute's president, Sharon Camp, asked Murray whether his study's finding linking declining global fertility rates to better maternal health supports the idea that more family planning will reduce maternal deaths.
 Murray replied that "there is no scientific way to prove that."

-If anything, abortion and contraception only make things worse.
-The link between abortion and breast cancer is known, but the pill too is not as harmless as the anti-family crowd wants us to believe:
+link between abortion and breast cancer is known, but the pill too is not as harmless as the anti-family crowd wants us to believe:

 Undeniable medical evidence confirms that use of the pill increases a woman's risk and incident for Breast, Cervical, and Liver Cancer.
 Prior to the pill and the widespread use of contraception there were known to be 5 sexually transmitted diseases.
 Today there are more than 30.
 Will treatment be free for these 50+ million US men and women who are reported to have incurable genital herpes (Source - Sexual Transmitted Disease Surveillance and Statistics, The US Center for Disease Control and Prevention)?
 And what about the health of unsuspecting young girls who now use hormonal contraceptives for a minimum of 4 years prior to their first full term pregnancy?
 Is it also a "health benefit" that according to the Guttmacher Institute they will have a 52% higher risk of developing breast cancer (Mayo Clinic Proceedings)?
 I think not.